Menu

 Many libraries and museums have permanent conservation technician positions.

-Longer-term and paid positions are typically announced on the Conservation DistList, the website of the hiring institution, or in our jobs listing in the Online Community.
-Consult our Find a Conservator tool to find conservators near you.
+Longer-term and paid positions are typically announced on the Conservation DistList, the website of the hiring institution, or in our Career Center.
+Consult our Find a Professional tool to find conservators near you.

 Additional Resource